testersakage/mineclonia-jtest/mods/CORE/mcl_autogroup/API.md

 ## mcl_autogroup.get_groupcaps(toolname, efficiency)
 This function is used to calculate diggroups for tools.
 WARNING: This function can only be called after mod initialization.
-* toolname: string, name of the tool being enchanted (like "mcl_tools:diamond_pickaxe")
+* toolname: string, name of the tool being enchanted (like "mcl_tools:pick_diamond")
 * efficiency: (optional) integer, the efficiency level the tool is enchanted with (default 0)

 ## mcl_autogroup.get_wear(toolname, diggroup)